Top Nuggets Players to Watch vs. the Lakers - Western Conference Finals Game 1

 Nuggets' Last Game

-In their most recent game, the Nuggets topped the Suns on Thursday, 125-100.
-Their high scorer was Jokic with 32 points.
+On Thursday, in their most recent game, the Nuggets topped the Suns 125-100.
+With 32 points, Jokic was their high scorer.

 |Name